voerits/batch_image_converter_skill/README.md

 .png
 ```

-Additional extensions can be supplied to 'main.py' through '--imgformats', although the current image-handling utilities are designed around JPEG and PNG files.
+Additional extensions can be supplied to `main.py` through `--imgformats`, although the current image-handling utilities are designed around JPEG and PNG files.

 ### Requirements